 - 180 000 alumni all over the world

-The University of Helsinki is a significant international player and a multicultural institution and attracts students from all over the world.
-Some 13% of the research and teaching staff and nearly a third of the doctoral trainees and postdoctoral researchers come from abroad.
+The University of Helsinki is a significant international player and a multicultural institution that attracts students from all over the world.
+Around 22% of the research and teaching staff, and nearly a third of the doctoral trainees and postdoctoral researchers come from abroad.
 International students typically choose the University of Helsinki because of the excellent reputation for high-quality research and teaching.
-The University of Helsinki offers a wide range of master’s programmes taught in English.
+The University of Helsinki offers a wide range of Master’s Programmes taught in English.

 The University of Helsinki offers a wide range of Master’s Degree Programmes, taught in English.
 The scope of our programmes is 120 ECTS credits, completed with two years of fulltime study.
 Some programmes are organised by the University of Helsinki along with other Finnish and foreign universities.
 All programmes comply with the national legislation governing university education and are, therefore, recognised globally.